-In support of the College's general academic mission, The School of Business, Arts and Sciences commits itself to:

-- Offering an integrated, multidisciplinary portfolio of courses for the general education of all students throughout the College. - Providing integrated academic experiences that engage and educate students in the areas of communication and the arts, social and life sciences, and business to prepare them for an ever-changing world of innovation and creativity.

-The School of Business, Arts, and Sciences fosters individuals who can think critically and creatively, communicate effectively, understand broad societal relations and heritages, and build strong foundations of diversity, equity, and inclusion across our programs.
+In support of the College's mission, the School of Business, Arts and Sciences commits itself to offering a multidisciplinary portfolio of courses and programs for by providing integrated academic experiences that engage and educate students in the areas of communication and the arts, social and life sciences, and business to prepare them for an ever-changing world of innovation and creativity.
+We foster individuals who can think critically and creatively, communicate effectively, understand broad societal relations and heritages, and build strong foundations of diversity, equity, and inclusion across our programs.